parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Ascent actions in ``.yaml`` or ``.json`` format, see `Ascent documentation <https://ascent.readthedocs.io/en/latest/Actions/index.html>`__ for a complete list of options.

+Parthenon currently only publishes cell-centered variables to Ascent.
+Moreover, the published name of the field always starts with the base name (to avoid name clashes between multiple fields that may have the same [component] labels).
+If component label(s) are provided, they will be added as a suffix, e.g,.
+``basename_component-label`` for all variable types (even scalars).
+Otherwise, an integer index is added for vectors/tensors with more than one component, i.e., vectors/tensors with a single component and without component labels will not contain a suffix.
+The definition of component labels for variables is typically done by downstream codes so that the downstream documention should be consulted for more specific information.

 A ``<parthenon/output*>`` block might look like::

   <parthenon/output9>